-Fortunately there are some changes you can make to your routine which can help to straighten out project work.
-Granted the setup may be different based on differing operating systems and per-project conditions, but the core ideas will help you implement a much better organizational scheme during your work.
+Fortunately, there are some changes you can make to your routine which can help to straighten out project work.
+Granted, the setup may be different based on different operating systems and per-project conditions, but the core ideas will help you implement a much better organizational scheme during your work.

 Creating a Resourceful Project Workspace